PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 ## Why TypeScript and not another typing library such as Flow?

-On good reason is that every big JavaScript projects switched their codebase from Flow to TypeScript recently (Vue 3, Jest for example), this means that a lot of external developers are building projects using this library, this way we ensure that JavaScript contributors won't be lost by reading our work.
+One good reason is that every big JavaScript projects switched their codebase from Flow to TypeScript recently (Vue 3, Jest for example), this means that a lot of external developers are building projects using this library, this way we ensure that JavaScript contributors won't be lost when reading our work.

-There are a lot of more reasons:
+There are a lot more reasons:
 - TypeScript has better performance
 - It has a larger community (TypeScript is listed on [state of JS](https://2020.stateofjs.com/en-US/technologies/))
 - It's open source and powered by a big company (Microsoft)